greg-js/arch-wiki-md-repo/wiki/_content/USB flash installation media.md

 This method uses [Syslinux](/index.php/Syslinux "Syslinux") and a [Ramdisk](/index.php/Ramdisk "Ramdisk") ([MEMDISK](http://www.syslinux.org/wiki/index.php/MEMDISK)) to load the entire Arch Linux ISO image into RAM.
 Since this will be running entirely from system memory, you will need to make sure the system you will be installing this on has an adequate amount.
 A minimum amount of RAM between 500 MB and 1 GB should suffice for a MEMDISK based, Arch Linux install.

-For more information on Arch Linux system requirements as well as those for MEMDISK see the [Beginners' guide](/index.php/Beginners%27_guide "Beginners' guide") and [here](http://www.etherboot.org/wiki/bootingmemdisk#preliminaries)<sup>[[dead link](https://en.wikipedia.org/wiki/Wikipedia:Link_rot "wikipedia:Wikipedia:Link rot") 2014-12-01]</sup>.
+For more information on Arch Linux system requirements as well as those for MEMDISK see the [Beginners' guide](/index.php/Beginners%27_guide "Beginners' guide") and [here](http://www.etherboot.org/wiki/bootingmemdisk#preliminaries).
 For reference, here is the [preceding forum thread](https://bbs.archlinux.org/viewtopic.php?id=135266).

 **Tip:** Once the installer has completed loading you can simply remove the USB stick and even use it on a different machine to start the process all over again.
 Utilizing MEMDISK also allows booting and installing Arch Linux to and from the same USB flash drive.